Whole-Body · 關

 Patient cases

-Real outcomes from our practice, shared with consent and lightly anonymized.
-Individual results vary, your first visit maps what's realistic for you.
+Cases from our own practice, shared with consent and lightly anonymized.
+Everyone responds differently, and your first visit is where we work out what's realistic for you.

 54-year-old female